Here are two ways to help keep your face hydrated, soft, and glowing:

 Let’s start with toners

 A toner is a product that you use after you wash your face and before your moisturizer, directly on your skin.
-It is a liquid that you use with a cotton ball though there are few toners that you can spray directly on your face.
+It is a liquid that you use with a cotton ball though there are a few toners that you can spray directly on your face.
 There also are many different toners which help different skin types.

 The verdict on toners tends to be that they are not necessary to use daily.
 In fact, many experts think they can be a waste of time and money if you are using a product that cleans your face thoroughly.
 It was typically considered in the past that you required a toner to change the pH of the skin after cleansing.
-However, cleansers have come a long way and did not harm the pH of the skin so drastically anymore.
+However, cleaners have come a long way and did not harm the pH of the skin so drastically anymore.

 So using a toner has fallen out of fashion you could say.
-Unless your skin is very oily, you probably don’t need a toner everyday.
+Unless your skin is very oily, you probably don’t need toner every day.
 Since your skin is normal to dry you can have a toner on hand to use when the skin is feeling a little parched.
 It can give your skin a boost of needed hydration.
 Also, consider using facial water or mist throughout the day, keep one in your purse, to revive your skin while you are on the go.

-Personally, I use a toner.
+Personally, I use toner.
 I have combination skin; when I use a toner, I feel my pores look smaller, and my skin gets a little extra pampering.
 But, it’s also a habit for me.
 For your skin, I think you can easily skip the toner if you’re using a good face wash.

 - Evian Facial Spray Mineral Water